JoaoGeraldes/install-sageattention-on-windows-11/README.md

 ## 💡 Best Practices (assumes you already in the desired environment)

 - Always use `python -m` prefix inside the environment to prevent using `pip` or `python` on the global scope (machine).
-- Verify which Python your environment is using:
+- Verify which Python your environment is using.
 - Close any Python processes before installing compiled libraries.
 - Restart ComfyUI after installing SageAttention or any other packages.